 You do not have any legal right to a grant.
 Whether or not you receive a grant is at the discretion of the employment consultant.
 Around any further education So you need to convince your employment consultant first to get training or training.
 How do you do this?

 This entry contains content and information that may be out of date, eg due to legal or statistical changes.
 Because it can still be helpful to get an overview of the topic, you can still find it here.

 The first step in convincing the employment consultant of the need for support is to empathize with his situation and make his point of view clear: for, unlike many people, the employment agency does not see itself as a social institution, but rather as insurance Unemployment, which "lives" on the contributions of its members and pays unemployment benefits in the event of "loss".

-For that reason, the Employment Agency is hardly interested in supporting people who are not unemployed and who are not directly threatened with it (because in this case one is not a "case of damage").
+For that reason, the Employment Agency is hardly interested in supporting people who are not unemployed and are not directly threatened with it (because in this case, one is not a "case of damage").

 Rather, continuing education must help to quit unemployment or prevent one from becoming unemployed.
 The goal of further training is always to be the fastest possible and most economically advantageous measure of occupational integration.
 As a rule, the employment agency encourages you when your unemployment can be averted or you have no other way of finding a job than to develop.

 Tip: Prove your efforts You should prove that you have tried hard to find a new job without further training.
 To prove this, you can, for example, For example, create a kind of diary in which you can record your activities exactly, collect receipts and the correspondence in a folder, etc.

 In addition, you should prepare yourself for the interview with the employment consultant.
 Investigate from home already, which further education for you in question and what you cost.
 Also find out if there are cheaper alternatives - eg. B. simple training or individual training modules.